cflood2/Capstone-National-Security-Threats-with-Homegenous-Software-Adoption/FinalReport.md

 ## Survey of Professtionals
   - Problem was presented to local DEFCON meeting of ~40 local professionals
   - Survey sent to other business social groups
+  - In total survey was sent to ~100 individuals
+  - 26 responded and 1 respondant was tossed out, leaving 25 total responses
+  - The Following three were deemed most relevent to our final report
+      - When asked whether market share influences software adoption, 50% of respondents answered yes, while 50% answered no.
+      - When evaluating widespread adoption, 16% viewed it as extremely positive, 40% somewhat positive, and 44% neutral.
+None saw it as negative.
+      - Regarding perceived risk, 4% saw a high risk, 43% medium, 44% low, and 8% near zero.

 ## Analysis of Case Studies
   - A case study of the JBS attack in May of 2021 was used as evidence to support claims made in the executive summary
-  - A case study of hte CrowdStrike incident of 2024 was used as evidence to support claims made in the executive summary
+  - A case study of the CrowdStrike incident of 2024 was used as evidence to support claims made in the executive summary

 ## **Results / Findings:** (brief overview of outcomes - what did you achieve?, list milestone 1/2/3 outcomes, make an effort to logically collect and organize the findings)

-(bulleted lists can also be helpful to structure your results discussion)
 ## M1
   - Original scope was too large i.e. trying to affect current policy is not achevable within the given time range
   - Scope was adjsuted to create evidence using modeling, surveys and analysis of existing case studies